hivellm/gov/schemas/README.md

 # Schemas Directory

-This directory contains all JSON Schema files used in the CMMV-Hive project to validate and standardize data structures.
+This directory contains all JSON Schema files used in the HiveLLM project to validate and standardize data structures.

 ## Schema Organization